alexwlchan/alexwlchan.net/src/_drafts/visualising-journal.md

     This is based on the metric "file size" rather than "words written", because I wanted something fast and approximate, rather than slow and accurate.

 -   The Python standard library includes [HTMLCalendar], a class for generating HTML calendars.
-    My script uses a modified version which adds a `day-YYYY-MM-DD` id to every cell, so I can select them in CSS to add the shading.
+    My script uses a modified version which adds a `day-YYYY-MM-DD` id to every cell, so I can select individual days in CSS to add the shading.

     Calendars are quite fiddly, so it's nice to have one available with minimal work on my part.

--   I wanted each year to have a different colour (because pretty), but I also wanted them to be consistent between different runs of the script.
+-   I wanted each year to have a different colour (because pretty), but I also wanted the colours to be consistent between different runs of the script.
     I choose the colour for a year like so:

     ```python